epfl-ada/ada-2021-project-quotebankers/README.md

 A list of research questions you would like to address during the project.
 - What kind of people has a voice in the media?
 We will consider socio-economic characteristics such as occupation, gender, age, ethnicity, etc. This question is investigated in the notebook [initial_analysis.ipynb](initial_analysis.ipynb).
 - What do they need to talk about (in order to be quoted)?
 More precisely, investigate the answer to this question as a function of speaker's profile (e.g. quotation topics for different occupation, gender etc.).
 This part will involve text classification and is tackled in the notebook [what.ipynb](what.ipynb).
 - How do they need to say it?
+More precisely, investigate the emotion carried in the quotes, and determine if one emotion is more use than an other in the corpus.
+This part will evolve emotion classification and emotion analysis, and is tacklend in [this notebook](find_emotions.ipynb).
 - How does the answer to the previous questions changed over time?

 ## Additional datasets